nicoandra/react-cv/ui-cv/public/markdown/jobs/ssense.md

-Lead software developer of the Pricing domain, aiming for availability, scalability, simplicity, predictability and performance on the price calculation for all products around the globe.
+Lead software developer of the Pricing domain, aiming for availability, scalability, maintainability, ease and performance on the price calculation for all products around the globe.

 ### Main Responsibilities
 * Coaching and supporting the development team on the exploration, design and development of different features.